Project Overview

 How do I get an NC Quick Pass account?

 Signing up for a NC Quick Pass account is quick and easy through the NC Quick Pass online application.
-You can also call 877-7MY-PASS (877-769-7277), visit a NC Quick Pass Customer Service Center or download an application and send it to a NC Quick Pass Customer Service Center.
-If you signed up online, over the phone or by mail or fax, you will receive your NC Quick Pass transponder in the mail within five to seven business days.
+You can also call 877-7MY-PASS (877-769-7277).
 Once you have opened your account, you can use the NC Quick Pass website to manage your account information, update or change your payment information, deposit funds, track usage, download statements or make payments.

 How much does it cost to open a NC Quick Pass account?